mrvgbrow/BrowGames/Pong/text/instructions.md

 <br><br>
 To reset the score, press the r key.
 <br><br>
 To pause the game at any time, press the p key.
 While paused, you can step the game forward one frame at a time with the "]" key.
+To end the game, press Esc.

 <h2>MAIN MENU</h2>